cagnulein/QZCompanionNordictrackTreadmill/README.md

     Windows PC.
 It makes no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill factory reset.

+**About QZ (QZ Fitness)**:

+-   QZ is a cross-platform app (iOS, Android, Raspberry, Windows, and Mac) that acts as a native bluetooth protocol bridge for many exercise machines (spin bikes, treadmills, trainer, rowers and ellipticals) to FTMS bluetooth for direct connection to Zwift and other compatible apps.

+-   Wahoo Direct Connect (DIRCON) protocol was recently added to QZ in order to bypass Bluetooth connection drop-outs that are common during a bike or running race (Wifi/ethernet is considerably more stable than Bluetooth).

 **Disclaimer**: I have only tested this solution on a NordicTrack Commercial 2950 (2021 model) treadmill with a built-in 22"